 Expert Lecture: Expert Lectures are formal 45-minute presentations by a SINGLE expert in the field who will share conceptual or methodological innovations through a lecture followed by a response to audience questions.

-Skill-Building Workshop: As part of a 45-minute session taking place during the conference, workshops teach a specific skill needed by many evaluators and include one or more exercises that let attendees practice using this skill.
+Skill-Building Workshop: As part of a 45- or 90-minute session taking place during the conference, workshops teach a specific skill needed by many evaluators and include one or more exercises that let attendees practice using this skill.
 These sessions differ from Demonstrations in that attendees will have a hands-on opportunity to practice the skill.
 These sessions differ from Professional Development Workshops in that they take place during the conference, are significantly shorter in length, and thus do not allow for as much breadth or depth in exploring the topic, and may be presented by someone with less facilitation experience than expected for the pre- and post-conference workshops.

 Roundtables: Roundtables are 45-minute oral presentations, which typically include 15 minutes of presentation, followed by 30 minutes of discussion and feedback.
 Roundtable presenters should bring targeted questions to pose to others, in order to learn from and with those attending.
 Roundtables are an ideal format for in-depth discussion on a particular topic.
-Virtually, these can be facilitated in a Zoom “meeting” style session with open time for attendees to speak or using typed chat.

 Multi-paper Sessions: Multi-paper sessions include three or more paper presentations on a common theme.
 Each paper presenter will have approximately 15 minutes to present and discuss the key points of his or her work.
 Submit for these session type only if you are a group submitting a minimum of three papers you would like to present as part of one complete multipaper session.
 Individual papers must be submitted using the “paper” session type.